 [36] Amazing Grace by E.G. White, page 95.
 This quote is based on Revelation 2:1, but it clearly has application to Revelation 1:13 also.

-[37] The “sealed” part of Daniel’s visions were the “chazown” that Daniel was told “shut thou up the vision [chazown]; for it shall be for many [or ‘more’] days” (Daniel 8:26); and “thou, O Daniel, shut up the words and seal the book, even to the time of the end” (Daniel 12:4).
+[37] The “sealed” part of Daniel’s visions was the “chazown” that Daniel was told “shut thou up the vision [chazown]; for it shall be for many [or ‘more’] days” (Daniel 8:26); and “thou, O Daniel, shut up the words and seal the book, even to the time of the end” (Daniel 12:4).

 [38] Seventh-day Adventist Bible Commentary, Vol. 7, page 739 (right column last part of first paragraph; italics supplied)